 - Inside every cynical person, there is a disappointed idealist.
 (George Carlin) (The words every and cynical are modifiers.)

 - Are those biscuits on the table for the dogs?
 (Note: The words the before table and dogs are modifiers.
-Remember, the object of a preposition is the head noun (or pronoun) within the noun phrase or noun clause.)
+Remember that the object of a preposition is the head noun (or pronoun) within the noun phrase or noun clause.)

 - You want me to talk to whom?
-(The pronoun whom is the objective case version of who.)
+(When it's the object of a preposition, who changes to whom.)

 - A box of magazines are under the stairs.

 - A box of magazines is under the stairs.